rweather/litton-tools/OPUS/README.md

 Some commands are working with the emulator and some are not or haven't been tested yet.
 This list will be updated as more commands are made to work.

-* P1 - Read Program Tape - tries to do something, not fully verified
+* P1 - Read Program Tape - working
 * P2 - Verify Program Tape - tries to do something, not fully verified
 * IIII - Run Application - tries to do something, not fully verified
 * H - Select Hexadecimal Format - working